Last updated May 14 2021

-A split test distributes website traffic between two different versions of a webpage—the original (A) and a variation (B)—which differ from each other in terms of design, content structure, page elements, etc. Observing how traffic groups respond to the version they're exposed to helps marketing and optimization teams determine which version offers the greatest conversion rate and opportunities for business growth.
+A split test distributes website traffic between two different versions of a webpage—the original or baseline (version A) and a variation (version B)—which differ from each other in terms of design, content structure, page elements, etc. Observing how traffic groups respond to the version they're exposed to helps marketing and optimization teams determine which version offers the greatest conversion rate and opportunities for business growth.

 Split testing vs. A/B testing

 The term ‘split testing’ is often used interchangeably with A/B testing.
 The difference is simply one of emphasis:

 - A/B refers to the two web pages or website variations that are competing against each other

 - Split refers to the fact that the traffic is equally split between the existing variations

 Like A/B testing, split testing can evaluate small changes to a single website element (such as a different image, header, call to action, button color, signup form, etc.) or be run between two completely different styles of design and web content.